Plus: The Nasty Email I Received...

 Joining is easy, immediate and a true bargain.
-And under $2.00 a day you get.
+You get all this:

 - Local Finds organized by stores, so you can easily create your shopping list - several new finds are added daily!
 (You'll be placed in a private small BOLO group to minimize deal saturation)

 - 'How to Source' Webinars - live and replays available - learn how to source online and in stores, like the pros!

 - Online Arbitrage and research tips and ideas

 - Much more (view everything here).

 So if you're stuck on 'what can I sell' this Christmas get access to today risk free as your first 30 days are free!

 Have fun and keep me posted!